How Do I Write Content That AI Engines Cite?

 One idea per paragraph

-AI engines extract information at the paragraph level.
-If a paragraph contains three ideas, the AI might cite it inaccurately or skip it because it can't cleanly extract a single point.
+AI engines extract information at paragraph level.
+If a paragraph contains three ideas, AI might cite it inaccurately or skip it.
+It cannot cleanly extract a single point.
 Keep each paragraph focused on one concept, one claim, or one data point.

 Tables are your secret weapon

-Tables have a 2.5x citation multiplier because they present structured, comparable data in a format AI can parse accurately.
-Use tables for: comparisons, feature lists, pricing tiers, statistics, process steps, and before/after data.
+Tables present structured, comparable data in a format AI parses accurately, which makes their contents easy to extract and cite.
+Use tables for comparisons, feature lists, pricing, statistics, and before/after data.

 Related questions